RenzeLou/RenzeLou.github.io/_pages/about.md

   - /about.html
 ---

 My name is Renze Lou ( *楼仁泽* ), a third-year PhD student at Penn State University.
-I am glad to be supervised by Prof. [Wenpeng Yin](https://sites.google.com/site/yinwenpeng1987/).
+I am glad to be supervised by Prof. [Wenpeng Yin](https://www.wenpengyin.org/).
 Before PSU, I got my B.Eng. degree from Zhejiang University City College.

 <!-- was an undergraduate at Zhejiang University City College, advised by Prof. [Lin Sun](https://scholar.google.com/citations?user=48cqMXkAAAAJ&hl=en). -->

 My current research interests cover **AI for Science**, **Instruction Tuning** and **Agent** 🤖.
 I am actively looking for research collaborators.
 If you are interested, feel free to reach out via email 🤗.

-<font color="#df1a7d">I am now actively seeking a <u>Research Internship position for summer 2025</u>.</font> Appreciate any opportunities or referrals!
+<font color="#df1a7d">I am now seeking a <u>Research Internship position for summer 2025</u>.</font> Appreciate any opportunities or referrals!

 <!-- <font color="#df1a7d">Upcoming research internships @ Salesforce Research (Summer 2024).</font> See you in Palo Alto, CA 🌞! -->

 ## Updates:
 <!-- - **<font color="#dd0000">Important: Our group will move to Penn State University (PSU) in Jan.
 2023, and welcome more new members in the future!</font><br/>** -->
 - Oct.
-2024: We released **[AAAR-1.0]()**, a novel benchmark for assessing AI's potential in assisting high-level ML research tasks.
-Stay tuned on our leaderboard and website!
+2024: We released **[AAAR-1.0](https://renzelou.github.io/AAAR-1.0/)**, a novel benchmark for quantitatively assessing LLM's capacity in assisting high-level ML research tasks.
+Give your LLM-scientist a spin now and see the potential! 🚀
 - May 2024: Start my Research internships @ Salesforce Research (Palo Alto, CA).
 - Jan.
 2024.
 Two papers were accepted by ICLR 2024.
 Thanks to all of my awesome collaborators!
 - Oct.
 2023: We released ✨<img src="./../images/cupcake.png" width="18" height="18">✨ **MUFFIN**, a novel LLM-synthetic dataset for instruction tuning.
 Check it out on our **[project website](https://renzelou.github.io/Muffin/)** 👈.